Back to All Case Studies

 Estimated Financial Impact

-Modeled for a consulting firm generating approximately $4M annually in consulting revenue.
+Modeled for a consulting firm generating approximately $4M annually across 3 senior managers.

 $75,000–$140,000